hipe/tmx/doc/issues/102-towards-an-event-wiring-pattern.md

 # Towards an event wiring pattern :[#102]

+(EDIT: this is obviated by [#hl-139] the perfect werpity derpity. we will probably do a node merge.)

 (this originally appeared in a comment in a sub-product. although the issue was resolved in the source code at that location, the spirit of the comment still holds..)